ymitiku/ai-agents-development-course/README.md

    * The **required logs** (as specified in that week’s syllabus)
    * Answers to any **quizzes** (Q1–Qn)

-I’ll grade, give feedback, and update your running score.
+ChatGPT will grade, give feedback, and update your running score.

 ---